-When you compare the cost of living at home to the cost of a senior living community, making the switch may be more affordable than you think.
-As you consider your choices for senior living and compare costs, remember you have options with a selection of communities that fit different budgets and personal preferences.
+When you compare the cost of living at home versus a senior living community, making the switch may be more affordable than you think.
+As you consider your choices and compare costs, remember you have options with a selection of communities that fit different budgets and personal preferences.

 Compare Your Home Costs to Senior Living

 When you want to compare your current budget with costs for a senior living community, consider what goes into the bottom line.

 Location, Location, Location — Just like your current home, pricing for senior living depends on supply and demand, and the local cost of living.

 Size up the square footage — Residence size will also influence costs no matter where you are.
 Rent for a 500 square-foot studio apartment will usually be less expensive than rent for a 1,100 square-foot two-bedroom residence.